AE-Emmanuel/Main-Flow/README.md

     Extracts Text: Retrieves all visible text from the webpage.
     Extracts Links: Collects all hyperlinks from the page.
     Extracts Images: Grabs all image URLs found on the page.

+## Task 4: Simple Calculator using Pillow & Tkinter

+In this task, I created a GUI-based calculator using Python's Pillow and Tkinter libraries.
+The calculator performs basic arithmetic operations and showcases the use of images in a graphical user interface.

+Key Features:

+    Tkinter: Used to create the graphical interface with buttons and display fields.
+    Pillow: Integrated custom images for buttons.
+    Arithmetic Operations: Supports addition, subtraction, multiplication, and division.

+Technologies Used:

+    Python 3.x
+    Pillow for handling images
+    Tkinter for GUI design

+This task provided great experience in GUI development and how to create interactive applications using Python.